David-WilliamsGIT/LearningPython/README.md

     QuizGame.py: Simple quiz game in python. <br />
     ObjectOrientation.py: Simple object orientation in python. <br />
     Car.py: Used with ObjectOrientation file for testing. <br />
+    ClassVariables.py: Used with ClassVariables file for testing. <br />
+    Inheritance.py: Used with Inheritance file for testing. <br />